kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(ii\) The airplane is equipped with reversible flight controls.

-\(2\) Each requirement of this subpart, except §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.121   Climb: One-engine-inoperative.|§25.121]](a), 25.123(c), 25.143(b)(1) and (2), 25.149, 25.201(c)(2), 25.239, and 25.251(b) through (e), must be met in the icing conditions specified in Appendix C of this part.
+\(2\) Each requirement of this subpart, except [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.121   Climb: One-engine-inoperative.|§§25.121]](a), 25.123(c), 25.143(b)(1) and (2), 25.149, 25.201(c)(2), 25.239, and 25.251(b) through (e), must be met in the icing conditions specified in Appendix C of this part.
 Section 25.207(c) and (d) must be met in the landing configuration in the icing conditions specified in Appendix C, but need not be met for other configurations.
 Compliance must be shown using the ice accretions defined in part II of Appendix C of this part, assuming normal operation of the airplane and its ice protection system in accordance with the operating limitations and operating procedures established by the applicant and provided in the airplane flight manual.

-\(3\) If the applicant does not seek certification for flight in all icing conditions defined in Appendix O of this part, each requirement of this subpart, except §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.105   Takeoff.|§25.105]], 25.107, 25.109, 25.111, 25.113, 25.115, 25.121, 25.123, 25.143(b)(1), (b)(2), and (c)(1), 25.149, 25.201(c)(2), 25.207(c), (d), and (e)(1), 25.239, and 25.251(b) through (e), must be met in the Appendix O icing conditions for which certification is not sought in order to allow a safe exit from those conditions.
+\(3\) If the applicant does not seek certification for flight in all icing conditions defined in Appendix O of this part, each requirement of this subpart, except [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.105   Takeoff.|§§25.105]], 25.107, 25.109, 25.111, 25.113, 25.115, 25.121, 25.123, 25.143(b)(1), (b)(2), and (c)(1), 25.149, 25.201(c)(2), 25.207(c), (d), and (e)(1), 25.239, and 25.251(b) through (e), must be met in the Appendix O icing conditions for which certification is not sought in order to allow a safe exit from those conditions.
 Compliance must be shown using the ice accretions defined in part II, paragraphs (b) and (d) of Appendix O, assuming normal operation of the airplane and its ice protection system in accordance with the operating limitations and operating procedures established by the applicant and provided in the airplane flight manual.

-\(4\) If the applicant seeks certification for flight in any portion of the icing conditions of Appendix O of this part, each requirement of this subpart, except §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.121   Climb: One-engine-inoperative.|§25.121]](a), 25.123(c), 25.143(b)(1) and (2), 25.149, 25.201(c)(2), 25.239, and 25.251(b) through (e), must be met in the Appendix O icing conditions for which certification is sought.
+\(4\) If the applicant seeks certification for flight in any portion of the icing conditions of Appendix O of this part, each requirement of this subpart, except [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.121   Climb: One-engine-inoperative.|§§25.121]](a), 25.123(c), 25.143(b)(1) and (2), 25.149, 25.201(c)(2), 25.239, and 25.251(b) through (e), must be met in the Appendix O icing conditions for which certification is sought.
 Section 25.207(c) and (d) must be met in the landing configuration in the Appendix O icing conditions for which certification is sought, but need not be met for other configurations.
 Compliance must be shown using the ice accretions defined in part II, paragraphs (c) and (d) of Appendix O, assuming normal operation of the airplane and its ice protection system in accordance with the operating limitations and operating procedures established by the applicant and provided in the airplane flight manual.

 \[Doc.
 No. 5066, 29 FR 18291, Dec.
 24, 1964, as amended by Amdt.
 25-23, 35 FR 5671, Apr.
 8, 1970; Amdt.
 25-42, 43 FR 2320, Jan.
 16, 1978; Amdt.
 25-72, 55 FR 29774, July 20, 1990; Amdt.
 25-121, 72 FR 44665, Aug.
 8, 2007 Amdt.
 25-135, 76 FR 74654, Dec.
 1, 2011; Amdt.
 25-140, 79 FR 65524, Nov.
 4, 2014\]